Helping Patients With Hospital Acquired And Misdiagnosed Infections

-The National Institute of Health estimates that over 100,000 Americans die in hospitals each year because of errors made by professional staff.
-The Centers for Disease Control (CDC) estimates that 1 in 25 patients may be at risk of a hospital acquired infection (HAI) that they could have survived if only diagnosis and treatment had been made in time.
+The National Institutes of Health estimates that over 100,000 Americans die in hospitals each year because of errors made by professional staff.
+The Centers for Disease Control and Prevention (CDC) estimates that one in 25 patients may be at risk of a hospital-acquired infection (HAI) that they could have survived if only diagnosis and treatment had been made in time.
 In many cases, a patient’s immune system will already be weakened by disease when they enter the hospital, making them even more susceptible to infection than they would ordinarily be.

-The Crandall & Pera Law team of experienced medical malpractice attorneys and Registered Nurses understands how serious an undiagnosed or misdiagnosed infection can be, and the effects it can have on you, your family, and other patients in a hospital.
+The Crandall & Pera Law team of experienced medical malpractice attorneys and registered nurses understands how serious an undiagnosed or misdiagnosed infection can be, and the effects it can have on you, your family and other patients in a hospital.
 Numerous patients have suffered needlessly because an infection was negligently overlooked or misdiagnosed by a medical professional.
 If you are one of them, let us help you as we have helped so many others.
-Our Ohio medical malpractice lawyers represent injured persons throughout the state from offices in Cincinnati, Cleveland, Chagrin Falls, Chesterland, and Columbus.

 Infections can be missed in doctors’ offices and at emergency care centers as easily as they are in hospitals.
 But regardless of where the infection was missed, there is no doubt that medical malpractice causing delayed diagnosis of infection is a serious problem.
 The last thing a patient expects when they enter a hospital or a doctor’s office for treatment is to acquire a new condition.